emunark/sysadmin-upskill2022/notes/aula-sys022-redes.md

 2. **Nonpersistent**: if busy, waits a random amount of time for retransmission attempt

 3. **p-persistent**: transmits at a free slot with *p* probability, if it doesn't transmit then it repeats the process until transmission is complete or another station gains channel access, at which point a random time for retransmission is generated.

+### Binary Exponential Back-off

+Collision resolution mechanism used in random access MAC protocols (CSMA/CD).

+Exponential backoff algorithms can be **used to avoid network collisions**.

+In a point-to-multipoint or multiplexed network, multiple senders communicate over a single shared channel.
+If two senders attempt to transmit a message at the same time, or "talk over" each other, a collision occurs and the messages are damaged or lost.
+Each sender can then back off before attempting to retransmit the same message again.

+This algorithm is generally used in Ethernet to schedule re-transmissions after collisions.

+If a collision takes place between 2 stations, they may restart transmission as soon as they can after the collision.
+This will always lead to another collision and form an infinite loop of collisions leading to a deadlock.
+To prevent such scenario back-off algorithm is used.

 ---